Hvaheterdu/rock-paper-scissors/README.md

 ## How to run

-Download/Clone the repo and enter the *src* folder.
+Download/Clone the repo and enter the *root* folder.

 Type the command below in the Terminal/Powershell window.

 ```
-$ python3 main.py
+$ python3 src/main.py
 ```

 ## GUI